-So, that was it, the terrible feeling in the night.
+So, that was it.
 "I...see.
 It seems an assassin's guild can flourish in any era."

-"There is always business," the woman said, sickeningly nonchalant.
+"There is always business," the woman said nonchalantly.

-Everything happened at once.
+Then everything happened at once.
 The rurouni's sword was free and the long end buried deep into the gut of the big man who attacked him first.
-He fell away, clutching his stomach, eyes bulging.
+The big man fell away, clutching his stomach, eyes bulging.
 But, of course, there was no serious wound.

 The rurouni didn't stop to consider him.
-Once he was down, the woman attacked him next, the edges of her fan worked in collapsible razors.
+The woman attacked him next, the edges of her fan worked into collapsible razors.
 He stepped aside quickly, keeping between his baby cart and his attackers.